LHBank/WMarjoribanksPhotography/README.md

 a third party site.
 In addition to this, it would be ideal to create a search bar, in which frequent users of the site could search for their chosen artwork or blog article.

+### Speed Testing

+Due to the site being photography-centric, it requires the use of high-quality images throughout, and despite the efforts made to lessen and compress the file size of each img file used, this did have an overall effect on the site's speed.
+It didn't cause a major issue with loading, however, it is to be expected.

+To measure the speed of the site's loading, I used GTMetrix.
+[Clicking on this link](https://gtmetrix.com/reports/lhbank.github.io/9Pk3GSXt), will open a new screen with the report attached to W. Marjoribanks Photography.

 # Credits

 ## Code